A boutique Environmental law firm with an enviable stable of blue-chip clients.

 Sectors and areas of experience include Environmental law advice in: water and wastewater - policy and consenting; geothermal, thermal and wind power generation projects; energy distribution infrastructure; retirement village development; large scale residential and mixed use development; retail and commercial development; marinas; aquaculture.

-We have three highly skilled partners with decades of experience in Environmental law.
+We have four highly skilled partners with decades of experience in Environmental law.
 All have practised as partners in large firms and one as a barrister sole.
 They have held senior governance roles in major industry bodies such as the Resource Management Law Association and the Property Council of New Zealand.

 Berry Simons’ growing team includes a growing team of red-hot young talent.
 These up and coming lawyers are the engine room of legal efficiency of the practice.